-In such cases, it is very important to join several niche related group boards because group boards already have a good amount of followers which you can target.
+In such cases, it is very important to join several niche related group boards that already have a good number of followers.

-That’s the only reason, I will recommend that you join at least 10 to 15 group boards to share your content.
+That’s the only reason why I recommend you to join at least 10 to 15 group boards to share your content.

 But, don’t just join fancy group boards with fancy names.
-Aim for those group boards which have a great keyworded name & description.
+Aim for those group boards which have a great keyworded title & description.

 HOW TO SEARCH GROUP BOARDS?

 There are two ways to find them: